 How much does a drone cost?

-As will all of modern technology, there are a lot of options available, and it mostly boils down to how much you are willing to invest.
-The advanced drone models that come with lots of controls and are powerful enough to lift your DSLR cost anywhere near $6500 and upwards.
+As with all of the modern technology, there are a lot of options available, and it mostly boils down to how much you are willing to invest.
+The advanced drone models that come with lots of controls and are powerful enough to lift your DSLR costs anywhere near $6500 and upwards.

 You need to do a lot of research when selecting the drone you want to buy.
 The Phantom range of drones by DJI is the first choice for many, and the Phantom 3 series model is one of the top-selling drones and is very popular for aerial photography.

 Most drones these days are quite easy to operate and can pretty much "fly straight out of the box."
 The learning curve is minimal - get the drone's battery charged, install the controller app on your mobile device, sync your domain with your mobile app, and start flying.
 You can control the drone easily with their joystick type controllers that use your mobile device as a viewfinder.
 It's almost like playing a video game, only its real and much more fun.

 While there are easy to fly drones available in the market, it does take some getting used to, to start getting good shots.
 Start slow in a vast open space - a park or even the countryside.
 Making sense of and getting your bearings on what your camera is seeing through the smartphone app can get a little getting used to.
 You can set limitations in your mobile app regarding how high or far the drone can fly and always keep the drone in the line of your sight.
 Experiment with angles and zooms and click away.
 You would have to review your results and experiment to develop your skills to achieve the best aerial photography results with drones.

 Follow the rules and regulations of your area:

 Most cities, states and even countries have now drafted rules that govern how you can use your drone, the height to which you can fly and what you can / or cannot click from the sky.
 In the US, the FAA has laid out the rules for flying drones; You can check out the rules here.